maybearyannn/passOp-is-a-simple-and-responsive-Password-Manager-built-using-React-and-Tailwind-CSS.-/README.md

 LocalStorage (for saving data locally in the browser)

 # This project is lightweight, fast, and use localStorage.
 It's ideal for managing personal credentials locally on your device.
 You can easily add, edit, delete, and copy any password entry with a modern and clean UI.

+Hope you find it useful!

+Aryan Prakash

+yesaryan15@gmail.com